Google Rating

 1. Assessment and Verification

-The first step involves assessing the details of the court judgment and verifying its accuracy.
+The first step involves assessing the details of the court judgement, verifying its accuracy and ensuring your confidential information has been recorded accurately.
 This may include reviewing court documents and credit reports to ensure that all information is correct.

 2. Dispute Process

-If a judgment is found to be incorrect or unjust, we dispute it with the credit reporting agencies by presenting evidence for removal, and legal action may be required in some cases.
-If the judgment is valid, we can negotiate with the plaintiff to arrange payment and seek their consent to set it aside.
-We handle all necessary consent orders for court filing, and once set aside, the judgment can be removed from the credit report.
+If a judgement is found to be incorrect or unjust, we dispute it with the credit reporting agencies, such as Equifax, by presenting evidence for removal.
+Legal action may be required in some cases.
+If the judgement is valid, we can negotiate a repayment agreement with the plaintiff to arrange payment and seek written consent to set aside the court order.
+We handle all necessary consent orders for court filing, and once set aside, the judgement can be removed from the credit report.

 3. Follow-Up and Monitoring:

-Once the judgment is disputed or removed, ongoing monitoring is essential to ensure that it does not reappear on your credit report.
-Regular updates and reviews help maintain a clean credit profile.
+Once the judgement is disputed or removed, ongoing monitoring is essential to ensure that this negative listing does not reappear on your credit report.
+We carefully note any updates made by credit reporting bodies and maintain regular reviews to help maintain a clean credit profile.

 Defaults We Remove on a Daily Basis